 Apples have varying tastes and scents, which means that not all apples will appeal to hermit crabs.
-Find a type that hermit crabs enjoy, and they’ll benefit from the vitamins and antioxidants.
+Find a type that hermit crabs enjoy because they’ll benefit from the vitamins, minerals, and antioxidants.

 Avoid red delicious applies in favor of jazz or fuji apples.
 Also, cut apples open and remove the core because the pips contain cyanide.

-Avocados are a good source of fiber, folates, magnesium, potassium, and vitamins C and K.
+Avocados are a good source of fiber, folate, magnesium, potassium, and vitamins C and K.

 Avocado assists with the absorption of beta-carotene, which is a vital antioxidant for hermit crabs.
 More importantly, hermit crabs find avocado flesh tasty and appealing.